-First of all, it's worth noting that an iTunes backup password is different from an Apple ID password.
+First of all, an iTunes backup password is different from your Apple ID password.

-According to this official Apple support article, they are no different than normal backups but just password protected — meaning anyone trying to use those backup files are required to input the correct password to unlock the content.
+According to this Apple support article, encrypted backups are no different than normal backups but encrypted backups are password protected — meaning anyone trying to use those backup files is required to input the correct password to unlock the content.

-Here’s a screenshot when I attempted to uncheck the “Encrypt local backup” option, after connecting my iPad to iTunes.
-A new window showed up asking me to enter the password, which should be the warning message you got for your iPhone, right?
+Here’s a screenshot of when I attempted to uncheck the “Encrypt local backup” option, after connecting my iPad to iTunes.
+A new window showed up saying “Enter the password to unlock your iPad backup”, which should be the warning message you got for your iPhone.

-How to retrieve iPhone backup password in iTunes?
+How to Recover iPhone Backup Password in iTunes?

 Unfortunately, Apple doesn’t offer a password retrieval solution if you lose or forget your iTunes backup password.
 However, you may still be able to find it back using one of the methods below.

-If you’re on a Mac machine, give iTunes Backup Unlocker a try.
+If you’re on a Mac machine, take a look at iTunes Password Genius for Mac.

 You already have so many passwords, don’t easily create another one.
 The fewer you have, the better you’ll memorize them.
-Of course, it’s another story if you’re using a password management tool.
+Of course, it’s another story if you’re using a password manager tool.

 Personally, I don’t recommend people encrypt iPhone/iPad backups if they choose to save the backup files on a PC or Mac.
 That’s probably why Apple also sets iTunes not to encrypt by default.